 It is unclear which of the phototherapy options below is best.
 More research is needed.

 Psoralen and Ultraviolet A Radiation (PUVA)

 Ultraviolet A (UVA) is the main part of sunlight.
 PUVA therapy uses a photosensitizing medication (usually psoralen) in combination with UVA radiation.
 A photosensitizing medication makes a person more sensitive to light.
 Treatment with psoralen and UVA is referred to as PUVA.
-This approach is very powerful and effective in more than 85% of people who use it.
+This approach is very powerful and effective in most people who use it.
 However, it poses a higher risk for skin cancers than treatment with UVB.